Backbeat (film): Box office

 The film grossed £25,912 in its opening weekend from one screen in London, finishing in seventh place at the London box office.
 It expanded to 211 screens in the UK the following week and grossed £433,669, finishing in fourth place at the UK box office.
 It went on to gross £1,870,001 ($3 million) in the United Kingdom.
 In the United States, it opened in 10 theatres and grossed $126,740 in its opening weekend.
 The following weekend it expanded to 209 theatres and moved up to 18th place at the US box office with a gross of $617,993.
 It went on to gross $2.4 million in the United States and Canada.
 In its opening week in Australia, it grossed $136,000 from 50 screens.

 Reception

 Critical response

-Backbeat holds a rating of 68% based on 40 reviews on Rotten Tomatoes, the review aggregator site.
+Backbeat holds a rating of 70% based on 40 reviews on Rotten Tomatoes, the review aggregator site.
 The site's consensus states, "Its overly pretentious and melodramatic leanings notwithstanding, Backbeat explores the beginnings of the Fab Four with striking authenticity, soaring rock 'n' roll verve, and a strong admiration for its subjects."

 Peter Travers of Rolling Stone liked how the film captured the early 60s period through its visual style and use of music.
 Film critic Roger Ebert gave the film two out of four stars; although he thought the "dialogue has real wit", he felt the film is "never able to convince us there's a story there".
+David Bleiler, writing for the TLA Film and Video Guide, gave the film a score of four stars, praising the performances of Lee, Hart, and Dorff, and writing: "Though the many musical sequences are thrilling and have a life of their own, they are only a small part of the film's success, and these scenes are smartly complimented by bristling characterizations and finely tuned dramatics."